revskill10/resig.js/README.md

 npm install resig.js
 ```

-**Signal-Σ: Reliable reactive programming for modern React development** 🔧⚛️
+**Signal-Σ: Universal reactive programming for the entire JavaScript ecosystem** 🌐⚛️

 *Built for reliability.
 Powered by simplicity.
-Designed for developers.*
+Designed for every framework.*

+### 🌟 **The Universal Signal Library**

+Signal-Σ proves that **great abstractions transcend frameworks**.
+The same reactive logic that powers your React app can seamlessly run in SolidJS, Svelte 5, Vue.js, and Qwik with zero changes to your business logic.

+**Learn once.
+Use everywhere.
+Build the future.**